code-warrior/web-dev-env-config-files/README.md

 **Please follow these instructions carefully**

-This repository contains configuration, or config, files required to stand up a web development environment in Mac OS X, v10.13.x, for classes in web development and design that I teach.
+This repository contains config, or configuration, files required to stand up a web development environment in Mac OS X for classes in web development and design that I teach.
 Windows is only partially supported.
 The config files create an environment that makes it easy for me to help you, and for you to help each other.

 **Note**: Install [IBM’s Plex Mono typeface](https://github.com/IBM/plex/releases/tag/v6.1.1) before you continue.